sudi050/intrusion-detection-robot-using-ROS/README.md

 ## How to run

-On Raspberry Pi, Install Linux Mint and ROS and then run the commands:
+On Raspberry Pi, Install Linux Ubuntu Mate and ROS and then run the commands:

 ```bash
 git clone https://github.com/sudi050/intrusion-detection-robot-using-ROS